risk-first/website/menagerie/Visibility-Risk.md

 In the same way as we made Java a language without memory leaks, could we make a language for describing software in a way that makes it eminently knowable?

 So far, I have not come across anything that does this.
 But that doesn’t mean it’s impossible - just that it hasn’t even been attempted before.

+Manifests in other ways:

+- people assume invisibility risk on projects/people that don't communicate much
+- that can also lead to

+- internal models differ, and they don't recocnile easily.